Writing every day can be a tough thing to do, but it can be done. All you need to do is outsource your content. Here’s 5 tips to do it well!

 #4 Pitch non-writers who have quality social media content

+Another great way to outsource your content is to talk to non-writers.
 I cannot tell you how many people I have found on social media that are not professional writers, bloggers, or even creators.
 At least, that’s what I’ve been told by many of them, when I went knocking.

 What I did find was that many people are extremely creative in their own rights.
 I have published several articles, by other people with no experience in the writing industry, all based on their ability to create compelling social media posts.
 One of the key things I offer when asking for a post, is free editing of their article.
 I make sure that for their sake and mine, that I comb their written work with a keen eye while making sure to leave intact their creative voice.